cyberkni/FolgertechManuals/2020i3/README.md

 ![Connect Y motor](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-028-130.png)

 4\.
 Take the wire from the Z Carriage Assembly (the motor with the 20T Pulley) and plug it in under the 3rd (right most) stepper driver.
+Note that this wire is **flipped** (green to the right).

 ![Connect X motor](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-028-132.png)